stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 Your system will obviously become far more complex than the simplified example presented above.
 You might, for example, want to create subfolders within a class to further organize your files.
-However, the key features of a good filing system are detectable here: 1) there is a logical structure to the organization, using course names and file types to determine the names of the folders and 2) the naming convention for
+Or you might elect to organize your folders by year and term.
+Whatever you decide, the key features of a good filing system are detectable here: 1) there is a logical structure to the organization, using course names and file types to determine the names of the folders and 2) the naming convention for